iamshahzeb/github-directory/README.md

 ## Improvements

-- Add E2E test cases.
+- Add unit test, integration and E2E test casess.
+- Integrate Sentry to track traffic and errors.
 - Add SonarQube to analyze code quality and code security.

-## Features that can be added

 ## About Me